alttch/yedb/README.md

 ## 5. Dump files

-If the engine or a client create / load dump files, they MUST have data serialized with MessagePack and have the following format:
+If the engine or a client create / load dump files, these files MUST have data serialized with MessagePack and have the following format:

 ### 5.1 File header